-Equity Interest - NG Sun LLC - In June 2018, in connection with the investment in Sun NG Resorts, unrelated third parties purchased \$6.5 million of Series B preferred equity interests and \$15.4 million of common equity interests in Sun NG Resorts (herein jointly referred to as "Equity Interest - NG Sun LLC").
+(1) Equity Interest - NG Sun LLC - In June 2018, in connection with the investment in Sun NG Resorts, unrelated third parties purchased \$6.5 million of Series B preferred equity interests and \$15.4 million of common equity interests in Sun NG Resorts (herein jointly referred to as "Equity Interest - NG Sun LLC").
 In April and September 2020, in connection with certain acquisitions, \$3.0 million of Series B preferred equity interests were converted to common equity interests.
 The Series B preferred equity interests carry a preferred return at a rate that, at any time, is equal to the interest rate on Sun NG Resorts' indebtedness at such time.
 The current rate of return is 5.0%.
-The Equity Interest - NG Sun LLC does not have a fixed maturity date and can be redeemed in the fourth quarters of 2024, 2025 or 2026 at the holders' option.
-Sun NG LLC, our subsidiary, has the right during certain periods each year, with or without cause, or for cause at any time, to elect to buy NG Sun LLC's interest.
-During a limited period in 2024, NG Sun LLC has the right to put its interest to Sun NG LLC.
-If either party exercises its option, the property management agreement will be terminated, and we are required to purchase the remaining interests of NG Sun LLC and the property management agreement at fair value.
+The Equity Interest - NG Sun LLC does not have a fixed maturity date and portions can be redeemed in the fourth quarters of 2024, 2025 or 2026 at the holders' option.

+During the fourth quarter of 2024, NG Sun LLC may offer Sun NG LLC to purchase its entire interest in Sun NG Resorts, which includes its Equity Interest - NG Sun LLC and may include certain unrelated third parties' Preferred Equity - Sun NG Resorts.
+If we exercise this option, the related property management agreements will be terminated, and we are required to purchase the interests of NG Sun LLC and the property management agreements at fair value.
+If we elect not to purchase NG Sun LLC's interest in Sun NG Resorts, we must cause a sale of Sun NG Resorts.
+If such sale does not close within 90 days and NG Sun LLC does not agree to extend such period, then we are obligated to purchase NG Sun LLC's interest in Sun NG Resorts.
+Certain properties would be excluded from this process and would instead be transferred to new limited liability companies held jointly by NG Sun LLC and us.

 In December 2021, the operating agreement was amended and we paid Sun NG Resorts a contingent consideration earnout in the amount of \$38.3 million.
 The contingent consideration payment was recognized as an additional purchase price payment within Land improvements and buildings in the Consolidated Balance Sheets, and within Acquisition of properties, net of cash acquired in the Consolidated Statement of Cash Flows.
-The Equity Interest - NG Sun LLC balance was \$27.7 million and \$31.1 million as of March 31, 2023 and December 31, 2022, respectively.
+The Equity Interest - NG Sun LLC balance was \$28.2 million and \$31.1 million as of June 30, 2023 and December 31, 2022, respectively.
 Refer to Note 7, "Consolidated Variable Interest Entities," and Note 8, "Debt and Line of Credit," for additional information.